Contact Carter Yorkies

 everyone!
 I have mentioned another Yorkie baby to my husband

-we do, I will be calling you – we wouldn’t go anywhere else!!
+will be calling you – we wouldn’t go anywhere else!!

 the Gray family, Florida